jeju5/management/cs/aws/aws_developer.md

   * If Resource in VPC needs outbound calls
     * Set up NAT (add NAT Gateway) & use security group that works.
     * Alternatively, you can create VPC endpoint.

+* AWS VPC Flow Logs
+  * VPC Flow Logs captures IP traffic from/to VPC as logs.

 * Upload Code
   * paste code in LambdaIDE